 The condition is thought to result from repetitive microtrauma to growth plates of the calcaneus.
-However, some of the recent articles say there is no evidence that weight and activity levels are risk factors for Sever disease 6.
+However, some of the recent literature states that there is a lack of evidence that weight and activity levels are risk factors for Sever disease 6.

 Sever disease is most often diagnosed clinically, and radiographic evaluation is believed to be unnecessary by many physicians, but if a diagnosis of calcaneal apophysitis is made without obtaining radiographs, a lesion requiring more aggressive treatment could be missed 4.

-Foot radiographs are usually normal and the radiological identification of calcaneal apophysitis without the absence of clinical information is not reliable 9.
+Foot radiographs are usually normal and the radiological identification of calcaneal apophysitis without clinical information is not reliable 9.

 May show edematous changes within the calcaneal apophysis, possibly extending into the adjacent calcaneal tuberosity 10.